art-app-mih/Projects/README.md

 Here I posted my mini-projects:

-1. In the project $price forecasting$, I conduct a detailed analysis of data to predict real estate prices in Moscow.
+1. In the project "price forecasting", I conducted a detailed analysis of data to predict real estate prices in Moscow.

 2. Project "Final_project" includes a script written in Python.
 It is written to take part in the Kaggle demolitions.
 And predicts the winner of the online game "Dota 2" in 5 minutes.